On L-space knots obtained from unknotting arcs in alternating diagrams: The geometry of knots in

-\begin{proof} We prove the lemma by induction on the number of crossings in the interior of $C$.
-When the interior of $C$ contains only a single crossing there is nothing to prove.
-Thus, we will assume from now on that the interior of $C$ contains more than just the unknotting crossing.
-Note also that the conditions on $C$ guarantee that $D$ is not a clasp diagram; whenever we have a visible Conway sphere in a clasp diagram with at least one crossing in its exterior, we can always find a flype which carries one of the crossings into interior.
+First note that the conditions on $C$ guarantee that $D$ is not a clasp diagram: whenever we have a visible Conway sphere in a clasp diagram with at least one crossing in its exterior, we can always find a flype which carries one of the crossings into interior.

-Thus, if we let $D'$ be the almost alternating diagram obtained by changing $c$, we can apply Theorem~\ref{thm:Tsukflypedtongue} to see that $D'$ contains a flyped tongue.
-By considering carefully how $C$ can intersect a flyped tongue, we see that the maximality condition we have imposed implies that the interior of $C$ in $D'$ is either just the dealternator or it contains the entire flyped tongue.
-As we have assumed that the interior of $C$ contains more than one crossing, it follows that the interior of $C$ contains a flyped tongue.
+It is convenient to give the diagram $D'$ a checkerboard coloring.
+We may shade the diagram so that it appears as in Figure~\ref{fig:labelledtongue} near the flyped tongue.

+Observe that since $D'$ does not contain any nugatory crossings the four regions of $D'$ through which $E$ passes are all distinct.

+Observe also that $C$ intersects four shaded regions of $D'$.
+Clearly, two of these regions must be white and two must be black.
+We see also that these four regions must all be distinct.
+If $C$ were to intersect the same region twice, then, up to choice of coloring, the exterior of $D'$ would appear as in Figure~\ref{fig:fourcolours}.
+As $D$ is alternating reduced with an unknotting crossing, it is a prime diagram, implying that both of the boxed tangles in Figure~\ref{fig:fourcolours} must be unknotted arcs.
+This would contradict the assumption that the exterior of $C$ contains at least one crossing.

+\begin{claim} There is a choice of $E$ which is disjoint from $C$. \end{claim} \begin{proof}[Proof of Claim] Suppose that the intersection between $C$ and $ E$ is non-empty.
+The intersection points between $C$ and $E$ divides the intersection of $C$ with the plane of the diagram into a collection of embedded arcs $\gamma_1, \dots, \gamma_{2n}$ each disjoint from $E$ except at its endpoints.

+First, let $\gamma_i$ be an arc which does not intersect $D'$.
+Such a $\gamma_i$ must lie within a single shaded region of $D'$.
+The end points of $\gamma_i$ cut $E$ into two arcs, one of which lies entirely in a single region of $D'$.
+If we replace an neighbourhood of the arc of $E$ lying entirely in one region with an appropriate push-off of $\gamma_i$, then we can obtain a new simple closed curve $E'$ containing the flyped tongue, but no longer intersecting $\gamma_i$ (see Figure~\ref{fig:modifyingE}).
+By iterating this construction, we are free to assume that every arc $\gamma_i$ intersects $D'$ at least once.

+This implies that there is at least one intersection between $C$ and $D'$ that is not in the interior $E$, and, in particular, there are at most three points of intersections between $C$ and $D'$ in the interior of $E$.